deepsquare-io/grid/docs/workflow/06-cli/02-getting-started.md

    export METASCHEDULER_SMART_CONTRACT=<0x address>
    ```

+   For **Windows** users, set User Environment Variable via the Control Panel.
+Again, see this [guide](https://www.java.com/en/download/help/path.html), but **instead of changing a path, add a new environment variable**.

    You can find the smart-contract address (`MetaSchedulerAddr`) in the [Releases tab of the Grid git repository](https://github.com/deepsquare-io/grid/releases?q=smart-contracts&expanded=true).

 2. Create a directory at `~/.dps` and put your wallet private key at `~/.dps/key`: